Chuck Edwards: Career

 Edwards joined McDonald's in 1989, working as an operations manager until 1991, senior business consultant from 1991 to 1996, and development coordinator from 1996 to 1998.
 He also worked as the vice president of Henderson County Partners for Economic Progress.
 In 2013, he became a director of Entegra Financial Corporation.
 In 2020, Entegra merged with First Citizens Bank.
+In 2026, Edwards sold all of his holdings in McDonalds so he could focus more on his legislative career.

 Edwards was appointed to the North Carolina Senate in August 2016 after Tom Apodaca resigned.
 He defeated Democratic nominee Norman Bossert in 2016, and was reelected in 2018 and 2020.
-In 2024, Edwards held a ceremony and awarded Donald Trump with a French Fry Certification Pin, an award that he invented.
+In 2024, Edwards held a ceremony and awarded Donald Trump with a French Fry Certification Pin, an award that Edwards created (this is an honorary award, and not an actual certification given by the McDonald's Corporation).
+C Edwards Group, Inc. operates McDonald's restaurants in the western North Carolina communities of Hendersonville, Brevard and Canton which have been the target of protest events.